ScoutZen/scoutzen.github.io/_posts/2017-02-08-twitter-advanced-search-scout.md

 1. Within a specific date range
 1. Tone: Positive, Negative, Question?

-By combining fields, a search can be customized in flexible ways.
+By combining fields, a search can be highly customized for any purpose.

 ### Search Operators